murraysagal/MSStringifyMacros/README.md

 1. Add a pod entry for MSStringifyMacros to your Podfile: `pod 'MSStringifyMacros'`.

     > Note: I'm trying to get sub specs working to allow you to install selectively but I'm having a few problems.
+Soon I hope.

 2. Install the pod(s) by running `pod install`.
 3. Where you need it `#import "MSStringifyMacros_Archiving.h"` or `#import "MSStringifyMacros_UserDefaults.h"`.